Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 how they formed/ met etc. this is a page for the people that would like to know more about them rather than just listen to the band playing.
 13/3 Added all information for the band and Band Members.
+20/3 All styles for the about page uploaded to the new format.
+More media responsivity.
 *credit for the information of "The Band" section comes from Wikipedia*

 ### Events Page